 In reviewing the seven Guiding Principles of the General Plan, there was broad support for the principle that states, "Pasadena will be a city where people can circulate without a car."
-People often commented that one of Pasadena's greatest qualities is that it is "walkable" and has many options for getting around including the Gold Line and accommodations for bicycling.
+People often commented that one of Pasadena's greatest qualities is that it is "walkable" and has many options for getting around, including the Gold Line and accommodations for bicycling.

-Participants recognized that as the region's population grows and the price of oil increases, the need for public transportation will intensify and the challenges to meet those needs will deepen.
+Participants recognized that as the region's population grows and the price of oil increases, the need for public transportation will intensify and the challenges to meet this need will deepen.
 People also conveyed that as the City's population ages, this segment would heavily rely on public transit and services like Dial-a-Ride.
-There was a strong consensus that transit needs to be coordinated better at the regional level, "improved," "expanded," and made more "accessible" and "affordable."
+There was a strong consensus that transit needs to be better coordinated at the regional level, "improved," "expanded," and made more "accessible" and "affordable."

 Improving the transit network system means adding more bus routes servicing educational institutions, places of recreation, and commercial and entertainment centers.
-Furthermore, residents expressed the need for connectivity outside the City's boundaries using the $\Lambda RTS$ Bus system for seamless collaboration with other transit providers and services.
+Furthermore, residents expressed the need for connectivity outside the City's boundaries using the ARTS bus system for seamless collaboration with other transit providers and services.

 Frequency and reliability were emphasized as challenges that minimize the usage of the existing transit system.
-People commented that using the ARTS Bus system is impractical for running errands or fulfilling day-to-day activities.
-Specific comments that were mentioned were "arrival times at the bus stops are not dependable," "buses take a long time" and "there are too many bus stops that prolong arrival times."
+People commented that using the ARTS bus system is impractical for running errands or fulfilling day-to-day activities.
+Specific comments included, "arrival times at the bus stops are not dependable," "buses take a long time" and "there are too many bus stops that prolong arrival times."
 Other issues included the limited capacity of the existing buses and the aesthetics of the buses.
 During peak hours, buses may reach their capacity preventing the bus from stopping to pick up patrons waiting at a bus stop.
-Others commented that the ARTS Buses "do not look welcoming enough."
-Buses with dark windows that "you can hardly see inside" make the ARTS Buses look uninviting.
+Others commented that the ARTS buses "do not look welcoming enough."
+Buses with dark windows that "you can hardly see inside" make the ARTS buses look uninviting.

-Another identified challenge was the user cost for transit.
-Many people stated that the cost to ride is too high for the low levels of service.
-Youth were strong proponents of decreasing the ARTS Bus fare.
-Fare increases were seen as disproportionately affecting seniors and students, since they are frequent transit users.
+Another identified challenge was the user cost for transit, Many people stated that the cost to ride is too high for the low levels of service.
+Youths were strong proponents of decreasing the ARTS bus fare.
+Fare increases were seen as disproportionately affecting seniors, students and people with disabilities, since they are frequent transit users.
 There was strong support for a streetcar/trolley system in the Central District.
 Various routes were suggested that could potentially service Pasadena's commercial centers.
-The suggested routes identified included Lake Avenue, Paseo Colorado, Old Pasadena and possibly links to the Metro Gold Line light rail stations.
-Moreover, it was suggested that the streetcar/trolley services should be free with extended hours.
+The suggested routes identified included Lake Avenue, Pasco Colorado and Old Pasadena, with possible links to the Metro Gold Line light rail stations.
+Morcover, it was suggested that the streetcar/trolley services should be free with extended hours.

-The Gold Line was identified as a key community quality.
+The Gold Line was identified as a key community resource.
 Accessibility to light rail and the transit support system built around the Gold Line stations encourage Pasadena residents and visitors to consider alternative modes of transportation.
-Installing pedestrian signage to the Gold Line stations was identified as important to encouraging walking to Gold Line Stations.
+Installing signage leading pedestrians to the Gold Line stations was identified as important to encouraging walking to Gold Line Stations.
 People said that the Gold Line stations need parking.
-There was also support for the Gold Line Foothill Extension, which will extend the light rail system to Azusa and ultimately Montclair.
+There was also support for the Gold Line Foothill Extension, which will extend the light rail system to Azusa and, ultimately, Montclair.